This is a glimpse of our current project with the Bernie Grant Arts Centre, Public Voices, Power to Change and Haringey

-Being a young single mum, Louise was not really coping well at home.
+Being a young single mum, Louise was not really coping well at home in lockdowns.
 She wanted to do more activities with her toddler and felt she needed some help keeping him occupied, so her mother Venessa Bobb, founder of A2ndVoice Autism charity brought them down to do an online art workshop.

 It was really inspiring for Louise and she was a great presenter.
 When we finish editing you will get to see what she has done online.